swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/README.md

       - https://iconifier.net

     **Changes log**
+    * v2.2.5 Name change in preparation of the Standalone version.
     * v2.2.4 Version fix on the main page.
 Fixed error on display of questions for TwoSample MR in Answer-chapter.
 Fixed command in WTCCC1 association chapter.
     * v2.2.4 Removed code block in FUMA-chapter.
 Added quick-and-dirty fix for MRBase.
 Added Answers to questions.
     * v2.2.3 Fixes to the rendering of the book.
 Fixes to the references.
 Fixed issue with FUMA input file.
 Splitted the WTCCC1 analyses in 3 parts, first introduction, then quality control, finally association testing.